Which of the following best describes the role of carbon in biolo... | Channels for Pearson+

 1

-Understand the role of carbon in biological systems: Carbon is a fundamental element in biology because it has the unique ability to form four covalent bonds, allowing it to create complex and diverse molecules.
+Understand the importance of carbon in biological systems: Carbon is a fundamental element in organic chemistry and biology because it has the unique ability to form four covalent bonds, allowing it to create complex and diverse molecules.

-Recognize that organic molecules, which are essential for life, are primarily composed of carbon atoms bonded to hydrogen, oxygen, nitrogen, and other elements.
-These include carbohydrates, lipids, proteins, and nucleic acids.
+Recognize that carbon forms the backbone of organic molecules: Organic molecules, such as carbohydrates, lipids, proteins, and nucleic acids, are all built around carbon atoms.
+This structural role is essential for the diversity and complexity of life.

-Eliminate incorrect options: Carbon is not only found in inorganic compounds within living organisms, as it is a key component of organic molecules.
-It is also not the main source of energy storage (this role is typically played by molecules like ATP or glucose), nor does it act primarily as a catalyst (enzymes, which are proteins, serve this role).
+Eliminate incorrect options: Carbon is not exclusively found in inorganic compounds within living organisms, nor is it used only for energy storage.
+Additionally, carbon does not act primarily as a catalyst in biochemical reactions; catalysts are typically enzymes or other molecules.

-Focus on the correct description: Carbon forms the backbone of organic molecules, which is crucial for the structural and functional diversity of biomolecules in living organisms.
+Focus on the correct description: Carbon's ability to form stable bonds with other elements, including hydrogen, oxygen, nitrogen, and phosphorus, makes it the backbone of organic molecules, which are crucial for life processes.

 Related Videos